 DIY Repairs and upgrades

-For minor issues, you may be able to save money by tackling repairs and upgrades yourself.
-Maybe you can patch a small leak.
+For minor issues, you may be able to keep your repair cost low by tackling repairs and upgrades yourself.
+Maybe you can ask a local professional for advice and do some DIY pool leak repair.
 There are many resources available online, such as instructional videos and step-by-step guides, to help you do minor pool repairs and upgrades.
+We want to make sure and mention that any pool leak can quickly turn into a larger problem, so proceed with caution.

 For example, you may be able to replace a faulty valve or install new pump baskets yourself.
 However, it’s important to remember that some pool repairs and upgrades may require professional expertise, so it’s important to know your limits and seek professional help when needed.